Chris Bergeron

-Chris Bergeron (born November 28, 1970) is a Canadian retired professional ice hockey center who is now the men's ice hockey head coach at his alma mater, Miami University.
+Chris Bergeron (born November 28, 1970) is a Canadian retired professional ice hockey center, and the former men's ice hockey head coach at his alma mater, Miami University.

 Playing career

 NCAA hockey

 Bergeron played with the Miami RedHawks of the CCHA (NCAA Division I).
 Bergeron became an integral part of Miami squad, culminating in his senior 1992–93 season, when the team finished with a stellar 22-3-5 (.750) record and CCHA regular season title.
 Miami then capped a historic year for the program with its first bid to the NCAA men's ice hockey tournament.
 Miami was led by Bergeron (61 points), Brian Savage (2nd-Team All-American, 37 goals), defenseman Bobby Marshall (2nd-Team All American, 45 points) and goalie Richard Shulmistra (2.71 GAA).
 The team lost in the first round to Wisconsin 3–1 at the Joe Louis Arena in Detroit, Michigan.
 Bergeron was voted the best defensive forward in the CCHA for the 1992-93 season and turned professional with the completion of his collegiate career.